jasonacox/tuyapower/README.md

 ### Response Data:

-* on = Switch state - true or false
+* on = Switch state (single) - true or false
+* on = Switch state (multiswitch) - dictionary of state for each switch e.g. {'1':True, '2':False}
 * w = Wattage
 * mA = milliamps
 * V = Voltage
-* err = Error message or OK
+* err = Error message or OK (power data found)
 * rawData = Raw response from device
 * devices = Dictionary of all devices found with power data if available

-Note: If error occurs, on will be set to false, w, mA and V will be set to -99.0.
+Note: If error occurs, on will be set to false, w, mA and V will be set to 0.

 ### Programming Examples